-All art is subjective, and it’s therefore perhaps pointless to argue over which movie is the “greatest” ever made.
-We still argue, though.
-And when discussing the best film ever made, there is, remarkably, an apparently universal answer.
-Roger Ebert used to joke that Citizen Kane is “the official answer” to the question “What’s the greatest film of all time?”—and it’s easy to see why.
-In the nearly eight decades (it turns 75 years old today) since its release, Citizen Kane has remained one of the clearest expressions of creative freedom and artistic innovation ever put on film.
-Its co-writer, director, producer and star—Orson Welles—was granted an incredible amount of control over its production, and he put it to good use, setting new standards for cinematography, makeup effects, and storytelling on the big screen.
+Roger Ebert used to joke that Citizen Kane is "the official answer" to the question “What’s the greatest film of all time?"
+In the eight-plus decades since its release in 1941, Citizen Kane has remained one of the clearest expressions of creative freedom and artistic innovation ever put on film.
+Orson Welles, its co-writer, director, producer, and star, was granted an incredible amount of control over its production, and he put it to good use, setting new standards for cinematography, makeup effects, and storytelling on the big screen.

-If much of what we see now in Citizen Kane seems commonplace in the landscape of cinema, it’s because this is the film that set the precedent.
-If much of how we view auteurs in film now seems clichéd, it’s because Welles got there first.
-When stating the importance of Citizen Kane, Ebert said it best: “It consolidated the film language up until 1941 and broke new ground in such areas as deep focus, complex sound, and narrative structure.”
+If much of what we see now in Citizen Kane seems commonplace in the landscape of cinema, it’s because this film that set the precedent.
+Ebert said it best: “[Citizen Kane] consolidated the film language up until 1941 and broke new ground in such areas as deep focus, complex sound, and narrative structure.”

-So, in celebration of the “official” Greatest Film of All Time, here are 13 facts about Citizen Kane.
+So, in celebration of the “official” greatest movie ever, here are 13 facts about Citizen Kane.

 When George Schaefer, the head of RKO Pictures, was hoping to generate a creative shakeup at his studio, he signed a deal with Welles that granted the wunderkind direct access to Schaefer himself and, among other things, gave Welles final cut on his films.
 Because Welles was a first-time film director, the move generated immense controversy in Hollywood, particularly when Schaefer cut the salaries of RKO employees while still granting Welles creative freedom over his work.